-Action: Add the group to the group file or modify the group ID in the Process Identity page of OracleAS Web Cache Manager.
+Action: Add the group to the group file or modify the group ID in the Security page of Oracle Enterprise Manager or the Process Identity page of OracleAS Web Cache Manager.

 WXE-09523 Invalid user ID (%s).

 Cause: The specified user ID was invalid.